nicholasaleks/graphql-threat-matrix/implementations/template.md

 </table>

 ## Request Validations
-Total Validation Count: **34**
+Total Validation Count: **XXX**

-graphql-js validates the following checks when a query is sent:
+name validates the following checks when a query is sent:

 <table>
 	<tr>